CrashCortez/Vita-Wireless-Charging-mod/README.md

 The Vita Battery 2210 mAh.
 2210 at a charge rate of 1 A it should charge to max with an Efficiency loss of 20% in about 2 hours 39 minutes.
 Or at 40% EL in about 3 hours and 6 minutes.
 The TP4056 will show red/orange light when charging and a green light when the battery is charged.

 Notes:
-The vita charging light will not come on in the simple mod, the battery indacator takes 3 minutes or to update sometimes.
+The vita charging light will not come on in the simple mod, the battery indacator takes 3 minutes or more to update sometimes.
 This seems to be when the vita checks the batteries charge.

 # Installation